tarushvkodes/copilotworkspaceevolutiongame/README.md

-# copilotworkspaceevolutiongame
-A repository for a browser game where you make organisms and see how they evolve
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.